oar-team/oar3/docs/admin/oar3-schedulers.rst

 Install from pre-generated .deb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The packages can be downloaded at : TODO.
+The packages can be downloaded at : https://github.com/oar-team/oar3/releases/latest.
 Also download the debian package for `ProcSet <https://gitlab.inria.fr/bleuse/procset.py>`_ (which is an OAR3 dependency).

 Generate the debian packages from sources